 • A pleasure craft with a Transport Canada registration

-• Pleasure crafts purchased less than 90 days ago (this is only a grace period, and pleasure craft boaters in Saskatchewan must carry documentation with their name, address, and purchase date)
+Remember: that 90 days is only a grace period.
+After that time period, pleasure craft boaters in Saskatchewan must carry documentation with their name, address, and purchase date.

 How Do I Licence My Pleasure Craft in Saskatchewan?

 To get your Pleasure Craft Licence in Saskatchewan, you can apply online or via mail.
-The Application for Pleasure Craft Licence can be printed and mailed alongside all required documents or done online.
-You’ll need the following documents:
+The Application for Pleasure Craft Licence can be printed and mailed alongside all required documents or online.

 • The completed application